goooooouwa/blog2kindle/README.md

 Now you will have your favourite blog sent to your Kindle, waiting for you to pick up.

-## How do I get RSS feeds for my favourite websites if it doesn't provide one?
+## How do I get RSS feeds XML files for my favourite websites if it doesn't provide one?

 You can use [blog_downloader](https://github.com/goooooouwa/blog_downloader) to crawl any website and generate RSS feeds from them.
 See how it works [here](https://github.com/goooooouwa/blog_downloader/blob/master/README.md).